danthegoodman1/raftd/README.md

 Even if your local instance is the leader and can process the write, it MUST submit it through raftd. raftd will call up to your application once it has reached consensus for that write to persist it.

 ## Tips and Tricks

+### Use an HTTP/2 server

+HTTP/2 (h2 or h2c) is wildly faster than HTTP/1.1.
+The raftd client automatically uses HTTP/2 when possible, including cleartext (http://).

+### Keep Raft group data small

+If you are going to have a massive database (100 GB+), you should be breaking it up into multiple Raft groups.
+For example, CockroachDB partitions after 512MB by default.

 ### Controlled SQLite WAL for instant snapshots